She's Got All the Friends That Money Can Buy

-"She's Got All the Friends That Money Can Buy" (listed as "She's Got All the Friends" on the album) is the first single released from Chumbawamba's album WYSIWYG.
-The song's lyrics describe a wealthy socialite who's benefited from her parents' wealth.
-Upon its release, the song received mixed reviews from critics and was generally unsuccessful, failing to enter the UK Singles Chart or the Billboard Hot 100 and receiving very little airplay.
-The song's B-side, "Passenger List for Doomed Flight #1721", was subject to controversy upon its release, due to its lyrics' criticism of a number of prominent social figures.
+"She's Got All the Friends That Money Can Buy" is a song by the English band Chumbawamba from their ninth studio album, WYSIWYG (2000).
+It was written and produced by Chumbawamba with additional production by Neil Ferguson.
+EMI released it as the album's lead single on 29 February 2000.
+A pop song, its lyrics describe a socialite who has benefited from her parents' wealth.

+The song received mixed reviews from critics.
+Its B-side, "Passenger List for Doomed Flight #1721", was subject to controversy upon its release, due to its lyrics' criticism of a number of prominent social figures.

 The song's introduction samples an audio clip from the American cable barker channel, Sneak Prevue.

 Reception

 Critical

 The song was met with mixed reviews from critics upon its release.
 CMJ New Music Monthly, in their review of the song's parent album, described the track as "entertaining" but "ham-fisted."
 Rolling Stone, although highly critical of the song's parent album, praised the lyric "you can buy your friends but I'll hate you for free."